-Physiologically, asexuality is defined as “having no evident sex or sex organs; sexless.”
-Typically, though, when asexuality is spoken of, it refers to “lacking interest in or desire for sex.”
-Since the Bible nowhere mentions physiological asexuality, for the purposes of this article, only the lack of sexual attraction/desire will be addressed.
-Is it wrong for a person to not have any sexual desire/attraction whatsoever?
+Physiologically, asexuality is defined as “the state of having no evident sex or functional sex organs; sexless.”
+Typically, though, asexuality refers to a lack of sexual feelings.
+Jesus’ mention of “eunuchs” in Matthew 19:12 could be taken as a reference to physiological asexuality, but, for the purposes of this article, we will deal only with the lack of sexual attraction or desire.
+Is it wrong for a person to not have any sexual desire or attraction whatsoever?

 What Paul writes in 1 Corinthians 7 is the closest thing to a biblical mention of asexuality.
 In verse 1 he says it’s good for a man not to marry.
 In times of singleness, without the constraints of family, a person can be available to be used by God anywhere and at any time.
 In contrast, in verses 2-6, Paul writes that marriage is good for those who have a deep passion for the opposite sex.
 Marriage allows those passions to be fulfilled in a godly way.
 Paul then makes it clear in verses 7-8 that he was, at that time, not married.
 God had given Paul the gift of singleness, the ability to be happily and contently unmarried.
 Does this mean Paul had absolutely no desire for sex and/or no desire to be married?
 Not necessarily, but whatever Paul’s desire, it clearly was not as consuming as his desire to serve God.
 Note – in 1 Corinthians 9:5, Paul perhaps indicates a desire to marry.